-Given that our audience tends to be from the Millennial Generation, it is safe to say that these resources will feed your appetite for intriguing topics and content.
+Given that our audience tends to be from the Millennial Generation, it is safe to say that these resources will feed your appetite for intriguing topics and Feasibility study services.
 In fact, I insist that these sites are some of the most valuable for news on investing, fund news, markets (Buy-Side and Sell-Side), macroeconomy, and everything in between.
 Check out this Forex Trendy review if you want to start trading forex.

 I’ll chop it up into the best site(s) for each category…hopefully they are useful for you guys!

 Note: the gigantic news sites and publications like Bloomberg, Reuters, Wall Street Journal, NY Times, Yahoo!
 Finance, Google Finance, CNBC, Forbes, BusinessWeek, etc. cover most of these categories so I didn’t list them.
 I listed those that offer more focused coverage.